MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> In matters of style, swim with the current; in matters of principle, stand like a rock.
+> Choose a job you love, and you will never have to work a day in your life.
-> -- Thomas Jefferson
+> -- Confucius